• Skip to content

 • Is there anything you can do while you’re waiting for the appointment?
 For example, can your child start some treatment or therapy?

-• Costs: how much will the appointment with the orthopaedic surgeon cost?
-Check whether you can get a Medicare, private health insurance or other rebate.
+• Costs – how much will the appointment with the orthopaedic surgeon cost?
+Check whether you can get money back from Medicare or private health insurance.

-• Locations: find out where you have to go to see the orthopaedic surgeon – for example, public hospital, private hospital or consulting rooms.
+• Locations – find out where you have to go to see the orthopaedic surgeon – for example, public hospital, private hospital or clinic.

 Supported By